knoexus/swansea-M37-data-vis/cw2/coursework.md

 {(vismapping|}

-Color mapping:
+Color mappings:

-We have selected the default cool-to-warm palette as the basis the our color mapping.
+We have selected the default cool-to-warm palette as the basis the our color mappings.
 Data values = [0; 255].

 <ul>
   <li>